Craftsman Automation Limited (NSE:CRAFTSMAN)

 • Q2 24/25

-H1 results were slightly lower year-over-year due to extraordinary expenses from new plants and acquisitions, but three acquisitions and two greenfield projects are set to drive revenue above INR 7,000 crore next year.
-Debt should normalize as land sales proceed, and EBITDA margins are targeted at 17-18%.
+H1 results were impacted by extraordinary expenses from new plants and acquisitions, with EBITDA down 8-10% year-over-year.
+Major acquisitions and capacity expansions are expected to drive consolidated revenue above INR 7,000 crore next year, with a blended EBITDA margin of 17-18%.